GeoStat-Framework/PyKrige/README.md

 Currently, the code supports two-dimensional ordinary and universal kriging.
 The universal kriging code currently supports regional-linear, point-logarithmic, and external drift terms.
 Ordinary and universal kriging are separated into two classes.
 Examples of their uses are shown below.
 The code also includes a module that contains functions that should be useful in working with ASCII grid files (*.asc).

-PyKrige is on PyPi, so installation is as simple as typing
+PyKrige is on PyPi, so installation is as simple as typing the following in a command line.
 ```shell
 pip install pykrige
 ```
-in a command line.

 Ordinary Kriging Example
 ------------------------